-SpreadsheetConverter generates a standard webform.
-When the user presses submit, the data is posted to a web page of your choice.
+SpreadsheetConverter generates a standard web form.
+When the user presses submit, the data is posted to the web page of your choice.

-You will have to create a simple PHP-page that parse the parameters and creates an sql-insert statement and runs it towards your database.
+You will have to create a simple PHP page that parses the parameters and creates an SQL Insert statement and runs it against your database.

-This type of code is very simple and part of standard PHP-books.
+This type of code is very simple and described in all standard PHP books.